Mancos, Colorado: Geography

 As is common in Colorado, many government services are provided by special districts, both inside the corporate limits of the town of Mancos and outside in the county.
 Among these are the Mancos Library District, Mancos Water Conservancy District and Mancos Fire Protection District (which also provides emergency medical services).
-The nearest hospitals are Southwest Memorial Hospital in Cortez (approximately 18 mi west) and Mercy Regional Hospital in Durango, approximately 34 mi east.
+The nearest hospitals are Southwest Memorial Hospital in Cortez (approximately 18 mi west) and Mercy Regional Medical Center in Durango, approximately 34 mi east.
 The town does have a medical clinic, funded through a variety of private and public sources.

 The nearest general aviation and commercial airport is located southwest of Cortez, approximately 22 mi west of Mancos.
 There are a few private airstrips in the vicinity of Mancos, but these are not open to the public; a former town airfield near Jackson Gulch Reservoir is sometimes still marked on maps.